 Meltwater, 2024 ongoing

-The paintings shift between abstraction and figuration as I bring together different viewpoints including aerial mapping of the vast, sediment rich, braided river systems flowing from the melting ice and the sculptural forms, the crevasses and seracs of the glacier in a precarious state of collapse floating in their own meltwater to highlight the glacier's scale, beauty, transience and fragility.
-I intend to draw attention to what is at stake and what the potential loss is.
+The paintings shift between abstraction and figuration as I bring together different viewpoints including aerial mapping of the vast, sediment rich, braided river systems flowing from the melting ice and remnant fragments of the sculptural forms, the crevasses and seracs of the glacier in a precarious state of collapse and floating in their own meltwater.
+The remnant ice holds the memory of glacial time – thousands of years suspended precariously in the present moment.
+The notion of the fragment conjures a state of something being broken, in this case the ecology being out of kilter.
+It holds the climatic, geological, ecological and cultural story of ice as well as a fragment of the broader landscape, telling the story of what is at stake and what the potential loss is.

 My solo exhibition, Meltwater was exhibited at Bett Gallery, Hobart in December 2024